How to Stay Safe Returning to School: Avoiding Flu, COVID-19, and More

 Together, we can return to school safely with COVID-19 protection.
 Along with getting vaccinated, consider mask wearing, social distancing, and staying home at the first sign of illness.

 It’s important to get tested immediately after developing symptoms, especially if you aren’t vaccinated.
-Rather than mistake COVID-19 for another condition, walk-in at any MD Now clinic location for a COVID-19 PCR test and receive results in 48 hours or less.* We are available to help with all your back-to-school safety covid needs.
+Rather than mistake COVID-19 for another condition, walk into at any MD Now clinic location for a COVID-19 PCR test and receive results in 48 hours or less.* We are available to help with all your back-to-school safety covid needs.

-MD Now offers PCR testing, quantitative antibody testing, and the J&J/Janssen single-dose COVID-19 vaccine at all 55+ of our Florida locations.
-No appointment is necessary, so walk-in today!
+MD Now offers PCR testing and quantitative antibody testing at all 85+ of our Florida locations.
+No appointment is necessary, so walk in today!